reactjs/react.dev/content/docs/faq-state.md

 See below for how to fix this problem.

-### How do I update state with values that depend on the current state?
+### How do I update state with values that depend on the current state? {#how-do-i-update-state-with-values-that-depend-on-the-current-state}

 Pass a function instead of an object to `setState` to ensure the call always uses the most updated version of state (see below).

-### What is the difference between passing an object or a function in `setState`?
+### What is the difference between passing an object or a function in `setState`? {#what-is-the-difference-between-passing-an-object-or-a-function-in-setstate}

 Passing an update function allows you to access the current state value inside the updater.
 Since `setState` calls are batched, this lets you chain updates and ensure they build on top of each other instead of conflicting: